 The second strength of LPD Kerta is in personnel management.
 This strength is indicated by its recruitment procedure, remuneration system, motivation of staff, and productivity of staff.
 The core management committee of LPD Kerta is selected from the local community (krama desa) of the Kerta custom village and elected during village meetings (paruman desa) for four year periods.
 This selection process is based on the character (track record) of the committee candidates.
 The remuneration system of LPD Kerta is another strong point.
 This system is based on the cost of living and financial capability of the LPD.
 LPD Kerta has applied the management compensation system based on performance which consists of a combination of a fixed salary plus some bonuses or incentive payments.
-One type of incentive is awarded on the 20th of every month.
-The Chairperson points out that this incentive is given in order to keep the staff motivated.
+One type of incentive is given in order to keep the staff motivated.
 The advantage of this system is it is fair and accountable since it is a function of observable and measurable variables, such as profits or loan instalments recovered.
-The satisfaction of the staff with the remuneration system is indicated by the high work motivation of the staff as indicated by a zero absence rate and low turn over.
+The satisfaction of the staff as indicated by a zero absence rate and low turn over.